kesmit13/DrumaticAffect/README.md

 the rotary switch as well as the push button switch; and even worse, you'll get stray signals on the push button switch while using the rotary switch.
-I ended up buying [rotary encoders with built-in debouncing](https://www.tindie.com/products/fabteck/24-steps-rotary-encoder-and-debouncing-circuit/) (as well as use debouncing in the software).
+I ended up buying [rotary encoders with built-in debouncing](https://www.tindie.com/products/fabteck/24-steps-rotary-encoder-and-debouncing-circuit/) (as well as using debouncing in the software).